DALE-GH/spigotdl/README.md

 ## Install

-Clone the repository, then install the script:
+Clone & enter the repository, then install the script into your bin:

 ```bash
 git clone https://github.com/DALE-GH/spigotdl/